NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 dry-run DS would have been present in the parent instead of SERVFAIL.
 For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.
-This is not proper data integrity but the delegation should not be considered DNSSEC signed at this point.
+This is not proper data integrity but the delegation SHOULD NOT be considered DNSSEC signed at this point.
 For zones that had other non dry-run DS RRs in the parent, validation MUST restart by using those RRs instead.